Speeding up Policy Simulation in Supply Chain RL: Introduction

+Time Warp is the mainstay approach to parallel discrete event simulation \cite{jefferson1985virtual,jefferson1987time,ghosh1993time,barnes2013warp,fujimoto2024development}.
+Time Warp is at its core a message passing framework: a processor processes `events' and then sends the outcome of this processing to other processors that are potentially impacted by these events.
+Upon receiving a processed event from a neighboring processor, a processor may need to `roll back' its computations, if the received event invalidates them.
+If the set of processors potentially impacted by a given processor is small (so called `local causality'), Time Warp works well.
+But other than for special structures, this is not true for general MDPs (e.g., for SCO problems) -- every processor must communicate in effect with every other processor and the resulting rollbacks reduce Time Warp to sequential evaluation while simultaneously adding message passing overhead that is highly sub-optimal for GPUs.

+Indeed, it is unclear that parallelization can be fruitful for policy simulation in general, but SCO problem have two characteristics that make this a potentially feasible/worthwhile task: (1) evaluating system dynamics is substantially cheaper than policy evaluation itself, and (2) a large $T$ makes the potential acceleration offered by batching significant.

-The key challenge above is the inherently serial nature of the task of simulation: the key computationally expensive step of evaluating a policy at a system state cannot be batched since the states encountered on a sample path are themselves computed serially.
-On the other hand, if an oracle were to reveal the sequence of $T$ states encountered on the sample path being simulated, this computationally expensive task could be batched, and could even leverage the `single program multiple data' paradigm GPUs are optimized for.
-Our goal here is to come close to this ideal via an iterative scheme.
+So motivated, imagine, as a thought experiment, that an oracle revealed the sequence of $T$ states encountered on the sample path being simulated (i.e. what we are trying to compute in the first place).
+In that event policy evaluation could be trivially batched, and could even leverage the `single program multiple data' paradigm GPUs are optimized for.
+Our goal here is to come close to this ideal via an iterative scheme that `guesses' at the entire sample path being simulated, and rapidly improves this guess.
+See \cref{fig:overview}.